-There are many negative reviews for this book, but I have to say that I’ve really enjoyed it.
+There are many negative reviews for this book on Goodreads, but I have to say that I’ve really enjoyed it.
 The twists and surprises are constant, and I didn’t guess what had happened on August 30, 1975.

 Another twist I didn’t suspect is Nola’s mental problems.
 Like Marcus, I thought that her mother was alive, but instead she had died a long time ago in a fire that Nola herself started.
 The girl was schizophrenic, and Harry planned to get her help.
 That was the main reason for him to want to elope with her.
 Her father wouldn’t find her help, so he wanted to do what her father was unable to do.
 Nola was delusional and had split personality, believing that her mother was alive and she inflicted herself the bruises some people could see on her skin.
 Yet, despite her mental problems, she was a nice girl who was ready to do anything for the man she loved.
 She went to Pratt and compromised herself so that Pratt wouldn’t do anything against Harry after Tamara accused him of being a paedophile.
 And she agreed to pose for Luther naked so that Stern would allow Harry to stay in the house for free.
 I think she was a good character, but her mental problems led her astray, and then she was unlucky to find an untimely death when she found herself in a complicated situation.